Menda/k6-azure-pipelines-example/draft.md

+# Run k6 using Azure Pipelines from your GitHub project

 Last month Microsoft introduced the world to Azure DevOps.
 Azure DevOps is compromised of several services which you can all use together or just cherry-pick the one service you find the most interesting.

 One of the cornerstones of their offering is Azure Pipelines.